DanielSiepmann/own-nixpkgs/readme.md

   * `flake.nix` and `flake.lock` need to be checked into a repo … How to handle that if customer doesn't want the file?
     Maybe symlinks will work, so I've a dedicated repo with the project flakes and link them into project repos?

+* Migrate home manager to use flake for better rollback support if update breaks something.

 * Maybe PR upstream: `./home/modules/programs/languagetool.nix`.